kushalpagolu/EpocX_Tello_Final_Submission/readme.md

-### Critical Processing Modules
+# Critical Data Processing Modules

-# EEG Feature Extraction Pipeline
+## EEG Raw Data Preprocessing and Feature Extraction Pipeline

-## 📌 Overview
+EEG is notoriously noisy, so this stage is critical for ensuring good data quality for ML/RL models.

-This feature extraction pipeline transforms raw EEG signals into meaningful biomarkers for brain-controlled drone operation.
+This data preprocessing includes some methods which clean the data(signals) and prepare it for feature extraction pipeline which transforms raw EEG signals into meaningful biomarkers for brain-controlled drone operation.
 The process cleans artifacts, removes noise, and extracts features/channel to enable precise mental state detection.

 These steps are all about cleaning the raw EEG signals before extracting meaningful features.
-EEG is notoriously noisy, so this stage is critical for ensuring good data quality for ML/RL models.

 EEG signals are very weak (µV range) and easily corrupted by: